 Other Resources About United States Legal Advocacy

-- Using the collaborative process of Structured Negotiations, many of the largest entities in the United States have committed to various aspects of digital accessibility.
-Visit the Web Accessibility Press Release Category on this website for a summary of all press releases announcing web accessibility settlements, with links to the full releases and settlements.
+- Using the collaborative process of Structured Negotiations, many large organizations in the United States have committed to various aspects of digital accessibility.
+Visit the Web and Mobile Accessibility Press Release Category on this website for a summary of all press releases announcing web accessibility settlements, with links to the full releases and settlements.